Eckhardt-D/nuxt3-todo/README.md

         pscale branch create nuxt3-todos user-todos-add

-- Run the local PlanetScale proxy
+- Run the local PlanetScale proxy on the new branch

         pscale connect nuxt3-todos user-todos-add